XCI9/EdgeAI-Final/README.md

 pip install .
 cd ..
 ```
+Note that switch nvcc to 11.7 and back to 12.4 is needed or exllama will complain version not match

-4. clone the model
+4. Clone the model
 ```
 conda install anaconda::git-lfs
 git lfs install
 git clone https://huggingface.co/nameunknown/EdgeAI_final
 ```

-5. run the code
+5. Run the code
 ```
 python result.py
 ```